Analytical Nuclear Gradients for State-Averaged Configuration Interaction Singles Variants: Application to Conical Intersections: Results and discussions

-Figure~\ref{fig:RMSD} summarizes the RMSDs of the MECX geometries obtained with SACIS and SAECIS relative to MRCI and SF-TDDFT.
-It also shows the differences between SACIS and SAECIS, and SF and MRCI for consistency.
+Figure~\ref{fig:RMSD} summarizes the RMSDs of the MECX geometries obtained with SACIS and SAECIS relative to SA-CASSCF, MRCI, and SF-TDDFT.
+It also shows the differences between SACIS and SAECIS, between SF-TDDFT and MRCI, and between SA-CASSCF and the correlated references for consistency.
 To ensure a physically meaningful comparison, we adapt the RMSD calculation based on the system size and the nature of the reaction coordinates.
-For the smaller systems ({\bf 1}--{\bf 6}), all atoms including hydrogens are explicitly considered, as the displacements of hydrogen atoms—such as pyramidalization and twisting—are the primary drivers of the non-adiabatic coupling and characterize the electronic structure of these MECXs.
+For the smaller systems ({\bf 1}--{\bf 6}), all atoms including hydrogens are explicitly considered, as the displacements of hydrogen atoms---such as pyramidalization and twisting---are the primary drivers of the non-adiabatic coupling and characterize the electronic structure of these MECXs.
 In contrast, for the larger conjugated systems ({\bf 7}--{\bf 12}), the RMSDs are evaluated using heavy atoms to focus on the systematic deviations in the skeletal framework, where hydrogen motions are largely secondary to the deformation of the $\pi$-conjugated backbone.

-Overall, the comparable means of RMSDs indicate somewhat balanced performance of all methods, consistent with Figure~\ref{fig:CX}; all methods, including SF-TDDFT and MRCI, coincide within less than 0.1~{\AA} on average.
-In many cases, such as ({\bf 1}, {\bf 2}, {\bf 4}, {\bf 7}, and {\bf 8}), all methods essentially reproduce similar geometries.
-However, the table also indicates the degree of discrepancy is system-dependent.
+Overall, the mean RMSDs indicate broadly comparable performance among the methods, consistent with Figure~\ref{fig:CX}; the average differences among the methods remain below 0.1~{\AA}.
+In many cases, such as {\bf 2}, {\bf 4}, {\bf 7}, and {\bf 8}, all methods reproduce very similar geometries.
+However, the table also indicates that the degree of discrepancy is system-dependent.
+The additional SA-CASSCF comparison shows that SA-CASSCF reproduces the MRCI geometries reasonably well in most cases, except for butadiene, whereas its agreement with SF-TDDFT is generally somewhat poorer.
 For the tw-BLA methyliminium MECX ({\bf 3}), it appears the SACIS geometry is notably close to that of SF-TDDFT, both of which deviate from MRCI by more than 0.1~{\AA}.
-SAECIS yields a geometry that is somewhat in the middle between MRCI and SF, as is suggested by the almost same RMSDs with MRCI and SF-TDDFT.
+SAECIS yields a geometry that is somewhat in the middle between MRCI and SF-TDDFT, as suggested by its nearly equal RMSDs relative to the two methods.

+In contrast, SA-CASSCF is much closer to MRCI (0.011 {\AA}) than to SF-TDDFT (0.110 {\AA}).
+More generally, SACIS does not simply follow the SA-CASSCF structures: the mean RMSD between SACIS and SA-CASSCF is comparable to those between SACIS and MRCI and between SACIS and SF-TDDFT.
+This suggests that, although SACIS is formally a mean-field method, its orbital-relaxed description does not merely reproduce the minimal-active-space SA-CASSCF picture, but can instead yield MECX geometries closer to either MRCI or SF-TDDFT depending on the system.

 For larger molecules, overall geometrical errors can often be traced to deviations in a few specific internal coordinates.
 In the case of PSB3 ({\bf 7}), SF-TDDFT exhibits relatively large deviations (0.168--0.206~{\AA}) compared to other methods, while the discrepancy among them remains sufficiently small (0.018--0.053~{\AA}).
 The dominant contributions arise from torsional mismatches in the central polyene segment as shown in Figure~\ref{fig:geom}: specifically, the torsion angles of the two central carbon-carbon bonds, $\phi$[(NH$_2$CH)CH=CH-CH=CH$_2$] and $\phi$[(NH$_2$)CH-CH=CH-CH(CH$_2$)], differ by -24.2$^\circ$ and +18.7$^\circ$, respectively.
 In contrast, the terminal iminium group torsion remains essentially unchanged ($\Delta \phi$[NH$_2$-CH=CH-CH(CHCH$_2$)] $ \approx 0^\circ$).
 These results indicate that the RMSD is primarily driven by a redistribution of torsional distortion and conjugation within the central polyene, rather than by a rigid-body reorientation of the terminal iminium group.